michelleconville/drizzle-and-shade/DEPLOYMENT.md

 ## Django

-This project build using the Django framework.
+This project is build using the Django framework.

 These are the steps I followed to install django: